 With a few of these literary fragments added to their imaginative vocabulary, your students will be able to understand many of the most advanced and sophisticated cultural references they will encounter in their scholarly explorations.

-But beware, of course, that Shakespeare’s themes are sometimes realistically violent, and so may not be suitable for small children.
+But beware: a few of Shakespeare’s themes are violent and so may not be suitable for small children, as you can see here.

-What wonderful words have you found and what historic-literary discoveries have you made in your homeschool this Leo Term?Β π
+What wonderful words have you and your students found and what historic-literary discoveries have you made in your homeschool this Leo Term?ย ๐

-β‘β Here, said the year: This is one of our occasional posts on Homeschool Holidays & History.
-Print your own copy of our River Houses calendar of educational events to follow along with us, and add your name to our weekly mailing list to get great homeschool teaching ideas delivered right to your mailbox all through the year.Β π
+โกโ Here, said the year: This is one of our regular posts about Homeschool Holidays & History.
+Add your name to our weekly River Houses mailing list to get more great homeschool history lessons delivered right to your mailbox all through the year.ย ๐ซ